opusdeisong/opusdeisong/README.md

     <p>(2022.07 ~ 2024.02)</p>
      <hr>
   <blockquote>
-> Every one of us is the sum total of his own thoughts. - Earl Nightingale
+> Don't listen to the person who has the answers; listen to the person who has the questions. - Albert Einstein
   </blockquote>
   <hr>
   <h2 align="center">📫 How to Reach Me:</h2>